West Virgina Defamation Laws

 Defining Defamation in West Virginia

-There is a one year statute of limitations for filing a defamation – libel or slander – claim in West Virginia.
-To bring a libel or slander case to court, the plaintiff must show that a false statement was published or broadcast and read by more than one person.
-Additionally, they must prove any damages that were incurred as a result of the defamation.
+To bring a libel or slander case to court, the plaintiff must show that a false statement of fact was published or broadcast and consumed by one or more persons.
+Additionally, claimants must prove damages incurred as a result of the defamation.

 Private Figure or Public Figure

 When statements are made in the media (written or verbal) about public figures, special rules apply.
-In order to sue for defamation, a public figure must show that there was malice behind the publication of the statements.
+In order to sue for defamation, a public figure must show that the defendant acted with actual malice.
 This can sometimes be difficult to do, but public figures are held to a higher standard.
-Public figures are those people who are in the public eye and would be considered famous or well known by reasonable people in the community.

 As with other states, West Virginia offers truth as the ultimate defense against libel or slander claims.
-If a statement is deemed to be true, there can be no case.
-Judges may also take into consideration if something is a privileged statement, or something that is being spoken about matters on the public record.
+If a statement is deemed true, in nearly all instances, a court will dismiss the case.
+Judges may also take into consideration if something is privileged or a matter of public concern — which can affect litigation logistics.

 Defamation Per Se Civil Suits are Permissible in West Virginia

 As with the majority of other states, defamation per se civil suits are possible in West Virginia.
-In these cases, the derogatory statement(s) are automatically considered to have caused damage.
-The exact statements that are considered defamation per se do vary from jurisdiction to jurisdiction in West Virginia.
+In these cases, the derogatory statement(s) are automatically considered to have caused damage (for example: calling someone a criminal).
+The exact statements that are considered defamation per se vary from jurisdiction to jurisdiction in West Virginia.

 Recoverable Damages Allowed by West Virginia State Law